lastcoolnameleft/kubernetes-examples/one-liners.md

 Run on host to see traffic on port:  `sudo tcpdump -i eth0 -s 1500 port $PORT`

-Get all pods on a node:
+Get all pods on a node: `kgpo --all-namespaces --field-selector spec.nodeName=$NODE -o wide`

-`kgpo --all-namespaces --field-selector spec.nodeName=$NODE -o wide`
+Delete all completed pods: `kubectl delete pod --field-selector=status.phase==Succeeded`